shimst3r/csp-py/README.md

 ## Example

-This is how you can use `py-csp` (imports ommitted for readability):
+This is how you can use `csp-py` (imports ommitted for readability):

 ```python
 fns = [functions.get_url, functions.hash]